 Figure 3: Representative image of densitometry data for the SPB over time.
 S. oralis showed a slight decrease from day 2, whereas “A. viscosus” and P. gingivalis showed a steady increase.
 V. parvula and Fusobacterium spp. signals were saturated (>255 grey scale pixel intensity) for all or some of the replicates or days, thus relative changes over time for these bacteria were not possible (Supplemental Fig. 4).
 The background grey level is indicated by the solid line.
 Mean and 1S.D. (n=3).

 Figure 4: Typodont biofilm staining by MB.
 Simulated plaque biofilms grown on the typodont and then treated every 8 hrs for 4 days with A) sham control rinse, B) Colgate Total SnF.
 On the last day, the typodont was removed and stained with MB (Blue).
-The less intense staining of the SnF treated typodont indicates less biofilm than the sham and was later quantified by elution from each individual tooth measurement by absorbance.
+The less intense staining of the SnF2 treated typodont indicates less biofilm than the sham and was later quantified by elution from each individual tooth measurement by absorbance.

-Figure 5: Treatment with SnF formulation significantly reduces simulated biofilm plaque assessed by MB staining and amount of bacterial DNA per tooth. a) MB staining showed that there was significantly less biofilm on the teeth treated with SnF compared to the sham control P<0.0002.
+Figure 5: Treatment with SnF2 formulation significantly reduces simulated biofilm plaque assessed by MB staining and amount of bacterial DNA per tooth. a) MB staining showed that there was significantly less biofilm on the teeth treated with SnF2 compared to the sham control P<0.0002.
 The average reduction was 53.0%.
 There was greater staining on the molars and premolars which was expected due to the larger surface area of these teeth. b) MB data per tooth normalized for tooth area shows a more even distribution.
-The blank shows the background level of MB staining. c) DNA quantification showed a 54.4% reduction in biofilm by the SnF treatment compared to the sham control (P<0.001).
+The blank shows the background level of MB staining. c) DNA quantification showed a 54.4% reduction in biofilm by the SnF2 treatment compared to the sham control (P<0.001).
 Similar to the MB staining there was greater amounts of DNA on the molars and premolars. d) DNA amount per tooth normalized for tooth area shows a more even distribution.

 List of Supplemental Figures